vuejs/docs/src/guide/transitions-overview.md

 <common-codepen-snippet title="Bouncing Ball Demo" slug="wvgqyyW" :height="500" :editable="false" />

 You can get a lot of unique effects and make your animation very stylish by adjusting your easing.
-CSS allows you to modify this by adjusting a cubic bezier property, [this playground](https://cubic-bezier.com/#.17,.67,.83,.67) by Lea Verou is very helpful for exploring this.
+CSS allows you to modify this by adjusting a cubic-bezier property, [this playground](https://cubic-bezier.com/#.17,.67,.83,.67) by Lea Verou is very helpful for exploring this.

 Though you can achieve great effects for simple animation with the two handles the cubic-bezier ease offers, JavaScript allows multiple handles, and therefore, allows for much more variance.